Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

-The mirror I had was beforehand in the metal frame I upcycled to a fall wreath.
-It wasn’t flat and also had a metal backing and some paper with raffia hidden in the space behind.
+The mirror I had was beforehand in the metal frame I upcycled into a fall wreath.
+It wasn’t flat and also had a metal backing and some paper with raffia hidden in the space behind it.

 I had to secure the mirror to the metal frame that had a hook I could use to hang it on the wall.
 I used some polystyrene foam to fill up the gap, and then I used hot glue to secure it.